-As you progress in your education, it is important that you apply your newfound knowledge outside the classroom.
-Student organizations provide an excellent opportunity to engage your peers and faculty, explore your own thoughts and beliefs, and garner a more well-rounded education.
+As you progress in your education, it is important that you apply what you learn outside the classroom.
+Student organizations provide an excellent opportunity to engage your peers and faculty, explore your own thoughts and beliefs, and obtain a more well-rounded education.

-In that light, we encourage you to participate in our department’s student organizations, immersive learning courses, community projects, and more.
+We encourage you to participate in our department’s student organizations, immersive-learning courses, community projects, and more.

-Immersive learning, the heart of a Ball State education, melds content, skills, societal need, and students’ interests into an intense, transformative experience.
+Immersive learning, the heart of a Ball State education, combines learning content and skills with meeting community need.
+Students cultivate their interests as they take part in an intense, transformative experience.
 The result is a final product that enhances the community with a lasting impact.

 Join an Award-Winning Publication

 Stance is an annual immersive learning project in which Ball State students train and lead an international team of undergraduates in all aspects of editing and producing an academic journal.
 We have trained external reviewers or worked with authors from countries including South Korea, the U.K., Ireland, Slovenia, Australia, Canada, Iran, and Hungary.
 The project earned the American Philosophical Association Prize for Excellence and Innovation in Philosophy Programs.

 Foster the Love of Philosophy in Young People

 In the Philosophy Outreach project (POP), Ball State students and faculty promote philosophical thinking among high school students through visiting area schools, creating resources for teachers and students, and hosting an annual pre-college philosophy conference at Ball State.
 To learn more, please check out our website.

 Our department hosts regular events in the community, including Big Questions, Big Ideas and Philosophy in High Schools.

 Big Questions, Big Ideas is a monthly speaker and discussion series hosted jointly by the Department of Philosophy and Religious Studies and the Muncie Public Library.
 Visit Big Questions, Big Ideas for more information.